mainstreamer/drupal-vagrant/README.md

 >
 >1)   clone repo
 >
->2)   cd into project folder and create new empty drupal 8.x project:
+>2)   cd into project and run:
 >
->     composer create-project drupal-composer/drupal-project:8.x-dev . --stability dev --no-interaction
+>     composer install
->3)   create environment:
+>3)   then to create virtual environment run:
 >
 >     vagrant up
 >4)   ssh into your virtual machine: